ulfox/nettrust/README.md

     "whitelistPrivateEnabled": true,
     "ttl": -1,
     "ttlInterval": 30,
-    "doNotFlushTable": false // Set this to true if you want to keep the rules and the chain when NetTrust has stopped }
+    "doNotFlushTable": false, // Set this to true if you want to keep the rules and the chain when NetTrust has stopped "doNotFlushAuthorizedHosts": false
+}
 ```